 'Won't that be expensive?'
 We hear you cry.
 Hear us out.
 Getting shelving to fit your space, needn't be pricey.
 It's worth contacting a local carpenter to get a quote.

-Dependent on the space, you might just be surprised the cost.
+Dependent on the space, you might just be surprised by the cost.
 A bespoke unit may well cost less than the average shelving unit you'd buy, er, off the shelf.

 Another budget-friendly idea would be to buy planks of wood and put shelves up with brackets, painting them in whatever finish you so desire.